PouyaData/pouyadata.github.io/src/content/blog/2025_32/index.md

 Look, I'm not heartless.
 I remember being young and clueless.
 But the difference is, when someone told me I was clueless, I did something about it.
 Here's your roadmap:

 **Stop collecting certificates.
-Start building.** I don't care if you have 47 Coursera certificates.
+Start building.** I don't care if you have a dozen Coursera certificates.
 Show me one thing you built that someone else actually uses.

 **Join the community before you need a job.** The best time to network isn't when you're desperate.
 Contribute to open source.
 Attend meetups.
 Help others.
 The job offers will follow.